 Diwali sweets recipes – A collection of 100 diwali recipes.
-Diwali or Deepavali, the festival of lights is celebrated on the no moon day (amavasya), that falls in the month Karthika or Karthik.
+Diwali also known as Deepavali is the Hindu festival of lights.
+It is celebrated on the no moon day (amavasya), that falls in the month Karthika or Karthik.
 This year Diwali falls on 24th October, 2022.
 On this day, Goddess Lakshmi, the goddess of wealth, prosperity and Love is worshiped with great devotion and celebrations.
 It a day that brings light, joy and happiness to our lives.
-Celebrations include decorating the homes, wearing new clothes, bursting crackers and cooking delicious and toothsome foods.
+Celebrations include decorating the homes, wearing new clothes, bursting crackers and cooking delicious & toothsome foods.

 Preparing, enjoying and distributing delicious sweets and snacks among family, friends, neighbors and relatives is one of the Indian culture that has been followed from ancient days.